 ./apic global-policies:list-all --scope catalog --catalog sandbox --server $CEQUENCE_IBM_SERVER --org $CEQUENCE_IBM_ORGANIZATION --configured-gateway-service $CEQUENCE_IBM_CONFIGURED_GATEWAY_SERVICES

-You can apply policies with one of two different approaches.
+You can apply policies using one of two approaches.

-Approach 1: Global to all Catalogs and Spaces
+Approach 1: Global deployment to all catalogs and spaces

-To deploy Cequence Global Policies to all catalogs and spaces, set the value of the CEQUENCE_IBM_DEPLOY_TO_ALL_CATALOGS_AND_SPACES flag in the .env file to true.
+To deploy Cequence Global Policies to all catalogs and spaces, set the value of CEQUENCE_IBM_DEPLOY_TO_ALL_CATALOGS_AND_SPACES in the .env file to true.

 cp config-template.jsonc config.jsonc